 Ex-Ohio cheerleader sentenced to probation for abuse of corpse, after being acquitted of killing newborn baby

-A former Ohio high school cheerleader, who was acquitted Thursday of killing her unwanted newborn, was sentenced to probation Friday after she was convicted of burying the corpse in her family backyard.
+A former Ohio high school cheerleader, who was acquitted Thursday of killing her unwanted newborn, told a court she was "really, really sorry" after a judge sentenced her to probation Friday for burying the corpse in her family backyard in 2017.

 Brooke Skylar Richardson, 20, was found not guilty of aggravated murder, involuntary murder and child endangerment in the May 2017 death of her newborn daughter.